Governors who quickly reopened their states backpedal as virus surges

 In Arizona, Ducey resisted pressure to close restaurants as the virus first spread in March, saying the state wasn’t seeing explosive growth like New York and didn’t need to act so aggressively.
 The Democratic mayors of Phoenix, Tucson, Flagstaff and elsewhere imposed their own restrictions.

-The governor responded with an executive order closing restaurants in counties with known coronavirus infections but also defining some businesses cities couldn’t restrict, such as golf courses.
+The governor responded with an executive order closing restaurants in counties with known coronavirus infections but also defining some business cities couldn’t restrict, such as golf courses.

 Last week, Ducey changed his mind.
 Under extreme pressure to act as COVID-19 cases soar, Ducey gave local leaders the power to require masks, while avoiding making it a statewide mandate.